HNelson98/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive just changes at certain breakpoints using media query's, but a fully responsive site changes as the screen changes usinging units such as % and rem, while also implementing breakpoints to adjust baised off of the device.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first is something we haven't quite done yet.
+It is where the site is designed with the mobile user in mind first, then using the min-width media queries to make the site fit for desktops.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+in this instance then 1rem is the same as 62.5%.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing is pluging in code to a different program that makes it easier and more clear as you code, but then the program turns that code into browser readable CSS for you.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love not scrolling, and perametic misins, the only thing that has given me trouble is making sure that my syntax is correct for escaping media queries.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.